We talk about movement

-Workplaces, yoga studios, and fitness centres are right now promoting May as the month of “GET UP AND MOVE” and “track your daily food intake”.
+Workplaces, yoga studios, and fitness centres are right now encouraging us to move.
 I think that this is a super good way to spread awareness of health and how much you can do for your own self, to stay physically and mentally up to date.

-But is all exercise good for you? and how can you make simple changes to your diet that will have a positive lasting effect on your health?
+But is all exercise good for you? and how can you make simple changes to your exercise that will have a positive lasting effect on your health?

 Choose your approach…